• Skip to main content

 • 1 teaspoon chili powder

-• 2 cups shredded Mexican blend cheese divided, can also use a Monterey Jack and Cheddar blend, or an Italian blend.
+• 2 cups shredded Mexican blend cheese, divided, can also use a Monterey Jack and Cheddar blend, or an Italian blend.

-• 8 flour tortillas 8-10 inches wide
+• 8 flour tortillas 8-inch

-Sour Cream Sauce Ingredients:
+Sour Cream Enchilada Sauce

 • ¼ cup unsalted butter